jassmin-herr09/google-books-api-cli/README.md

 3. Install the project dependencies by running `npm i` from within the 8th-google-cli folder.
 Please refer to the 'Dependencies' section below.

-4. Additionally, in order to make the local npm package (the 8th-google-cli App) to be globally available in our workstation, we run a command, npm link.
+4. Additionally, in order to make the local npm package (the 8th-google-cli App) to be globally available in our workstation, we run a command, `npm link` .
 This step allows us to run the command at any location from the command line.

 ## ERROR HANDLING AT SET UP
  Errors such as, 'permission denied' please type `sudo` followed by the command.